ingxfm/license_plate_detection/README.md

 - Function 1: Take images from the live video feed.
 The live video feed comes from the localhost using the Motion project (https://motion-project.github.io/).
 - Function 2: An image from the live video feed in Function 1 is sent to function 2.
 Function 2 calls the license plate detection on Function 3.
 - Function 3: This calls OpenAlpr to detect if there is a license plate in the image from Function 2.
-If there is a license plate the information is saved into a MariaDB local database.
+If there is a license plate, then, the information is saved into a MariaDB local database.

 **Dependency installation process for Raspberry Pi 3B with Buster**